immauss/tak-utils/kube/README.md

   - logging-restrictsize.xml
 - Concern for multiple containers writing to xml files and causing corruption.
   - No multiple replicas until this is resolve/answered.
+- Configs.
+  - some don't exist at starup ... the userauth.xml  (or whatever it si named) so need to create it in configs and link back to /opt/taks